Tashhfia/Recipe-Searcher/README.md

-# Recipe-Searcher

-Automated the searching process for recipes on google.
-This program uses selenium to search for the user specified recipe on google and returns the top 10 highest rated recipes it found
+# Best of Recipetin Eats!

+A collection of the best rated and most popular recipes from Nagi!

+Uses Selenium and Beautiful soup to scrap recipe ratings from https://www.recipetineats.com/recipes/